Harassment, Discrimination, and Retaliation Prevention Policy & Reporting Procedure

 Harassing conduct can take a number of different forms and involves behavior that is unwelcome, denigrates, or shows hostility or aversion toward others based on Protected Characteristics.
 AU strictly prohibits conduct that: (1) has the purpose or effect of creating an intimidating, hostile, or offensive environment related to a person’s Protected Characteristics; (2) has the purpose or effect of unreasonably interfering with a Participant’s performance/role in connection with AU Activities; (3) subjects a Participant to inferior terms, conditions, or privileges in connection with AU Activities because of Protected Characteristics; or (4) otherwise adversely affects a Participant’s opportunities in connection with the Organization’s Activities.

-Sexual harassing conduct is prohibited regardless of whether it involves individuals of the same or different genders or who identify as transgender.
+Sexual harassment conduct is prohibited regardless of whether it involves individuals of the same or different genders or who identify as transgender.
 Sexual harassment can exist in the form of heterosexual and homosexual harassment.
 All types of sexual harassment are prohibited.

 Sexually harassing conduct does not need to be sexual in nature.
 It can include conduct that denigrates or shows hostility or aversion due to an individual’s particular gender/gender identity.